mpampuch/pytorch-notes/README.md

 ## Running PyTorch

+The best place to get started running PyTorch code is with [Google Colab](https://colab.research.google.com/).
+It is a cloud-based Jupyter notebook environment provided by Google that allows users to write and execute Python code collaboratively in real-time.
+It comes pre-installed with PyTorch and a bunch of other useful libraries for data science and machine learning and it offers free access to GPUs and TPUs (this access is not guaranteed 24/7 but a lot of time you will be allocated a free device).

 ## Tensors

 Tensors are mathematical objects that generalize scalars, vectors, and matrices to higher dimensions.
 They are fundamental objects in linear algebra.